-11. Freedom of Religion & Multiculturalism
+Freedom of Religion & Multiculturalism

 Canada’s diverse demographic is part of what makes it such an amazing country to live in.
 Canada has a wide variety of different beliefs and religions.
 More than two-thirds of the population is Christian, while 2.4 million Canadians are Islamic, Hindu, Sikh, and Buddhist.

-Canada is a melting pot of culture and religious beliefs and not only will you have access to various places of worship but you will be able to find communities within these organizations, making it just a little bit easier for you and your family to settle in and meet new people after immigrating in Canada.
+Canada is a melting pot of culture and religious beliefs and not only will you have access to various places of worship but you will be able to find communities within these organizations, making it just a little bit easier for you and your family to settle in and meet new people after immigrating to Canada.